Generic Strategies for Chemical Space Exploration: Introduction

 \section{Introduction}

+The systematic computational exploration of chemical spaces have become topic of high practical relevance e.g.\ in drug design \cite{Eberhardt:11,Dow12,Reymond:12,Wong:12}.
+Recent efforts to gain insights into the distribution of properties in chemical spaces include the construction of large databases of hypothetical compounds.
+The ``chemical universe database GDB-17'' \cite{Ruddigkeit:17}, for instance comprises 166.4 billion molecules of up to 17 atoms of C, N, O, S, and halogens covering the size and composition range of typical lead compounds.
+Beyond the diversity of molecules and their properties, however, potential synthesis pathways leading to them are a crucially important consideration in practice.
+This calls for methods to systematically explore chemical spaces in terms of restricted types of chemical reactions.
+Here we demonstrate how this can be achieved in a natural way by means of graph grammars in conjunction with efficient exploration strategies.

-The \emph{structural formulae} of chemical compounds are graphs that represent the connectivity and mutual arrangements of the atoms.
+The \emph{structural formula} of a chemical compound is a graph that represents the connectivity and mutual arrangements of its atoms.
 Atom types are given as vertex labels, while edges represent bond types.
-At this level of modelling, chemical reactions are naturally represented as graph transformations.
+At this level of modeling, chemical reactions are naturally represented as graph transformations.
 Chemical reactions are explained and categorized in terms of \emph{reaction mechanisms} that encapsulate the local changes of chemical bonds.
 In the formal framework of graph grammars, reaction mechanisms correspond to the productions (rules).
 Because of this conceptual alignment between chemistry and graph grammars, a variety of artificial chemistry models of different degree of chemical realism have been devised on this basis \cite{Dittrich:01}.
-Of course, these purely combinatorial models of chemistry have their limitation.
+Of course, these purely combinatorial models of chemistry have their limitations.
 Deliberately disregarding the spatial embedding of molecules they cannot capture many aspects of stereochemistry and they are restricted to (over)simplified models of reactions energies and reaction kinetics.
 Graph grammar models are nevertheless of practical interest when the task is to explore large areas of chemical spaces and they provide a means of analyzing regularities in very large reaction networks.